 - Arthritis and other rheumatologic problems

-Learning to spot the warning signs of heroin addiction is one of the first steps towards confronting your loved one about their substance use disorder.
+Learning to spot the warning signs of heroin abuse is one of the first steps toward confronting your loved one about their substance use disorder.
+Even though heroin addiction rehab can be quite difficult, getting the person you care about the treatment they need early on can be a real life-changer.